prestosilver/prestosilver.github.io/static/media/bamba2.0d8cbc28.md

 # About

-A remake of my programming language bamba.
+A remake of my programming language, bamba.

 # Syntax